-- Ground chia seeds also know as chia seed flour – if you don’t find this in the supermarket you can buy them online or it is super easy to make your own.
-Add chia seeds into your blender, make sure you add enough seeds to fully cover the blade.
+- Ground chia seeds, also known as chia seed flour – if you don’t find this in the supermarket, you can buy them online, or it is super easy to make your own.
+Add chia seeds into your blender.
+Make sure you add enough seeds to cover the blade fully.
 Blend until pulsed into a thin ground.
 Store ground chia seeds in an airtight container in the pantry for up to 1 year!
 You can watch my chocolate chia seed pudding recipe video to see how I make mine.

 - Unsweetened Almond Milk – I love to use almond milk in my chia seed pudding.
-I am always using Almond Breeze as it has low calories, no sugar, no carbs and gives the perfect creamy texture to my recipe without using dairy.
+It has low calories, no sugar, and very few carbs, and gives the perfect creamy texture to my recipe without using dairy.

 - Vanilla essence – just because everything is better with a hint of vanilla

 - Sugar-free Monk fruit syrup – this is a delicious natural syrup with no sugar, no carbs, with a delicious maple flavor.
 You won’t believe it is sugar-free as it tastes like real maple syrup.

 This is a straightforward recipe.

 - Blend all the ingredients in a blender.

 - Refrigerate for a few hours.

 Please read the full recipe card to get all my tips and tricks for making the best keto chia pudding.

 I highly recommend refrigerating this pudding for at least 3 hours.